-The property is located in Section 15, Township 1S, and Range 72W, lot 1 of Aspen Meadows.
-The property is located within the High Country Fire Protection District (303-642-3655).
-There are no existing structures on the site.
-A new a 3,329 sq.ft residence is proposed for the site.
-The lot is 2.5 acres in size and has a modest ~2-8 percent slope with a southeast aspect.
-The site is at ~8.300 feet in elevation and located on a midslope which is relatively dry and moist.
-Magnolia Dr to the north creates a small natural barrier that may help slow the spread of a surface fire on the site.
+The property is located in Section 15, Township 2N, and Range 72W, Lot 42 Overland.
+The property is located within the Lefthand Fire Protection District (720-214-0559).
+A 2,972 sq.ft residence is proposed for the site.
+The lot is 1.5 acres in size and has a modest ~2-20 percent slope with a south aspect.
+The site is at ~8,540 feet in elevation and located on a mid-slope which is relatively dry.
+Bramer Rd to the north and south create a small natural barrier that may help slow the spread of a surface fire on the site.